xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 The hierarchy problem asks why the characteristic electroweak scale is so small compared with a natural ultraviolet reference scale such as the Planck scale or a grand unification scale.

-At the level of effective field theory, consider:
+At the level of effective field theory, consider

 ```txt
 m_weak  ~  10^2 GeV
 M_UV    ~  10^16 to 10^19 GeV
 ```

-Radiative corrections to the Higgs mass parameter are generically of order `M_UV^2`, so the renormalized value of the Higgs mass squared at low energy receives contributions:
+Radiative corrections to the Higgs mass parameter are generically of order `M_UV^2`, so the renormalized value of the Higgs mass squared at low energy receives contributions

 ```txt
 m_H^2(ren)  =  m_H^2(bare)  +  c * M_UV^2  +  loop_terms(masses, couplings)